ggarillot/digitizerTuning/README.md

 ```
 I cannot test it the network trains fine as I don't have all the fits files anymore.
 Once the training has finished it should have created a `weights/` folder containing the weights of the trained network.

-By doing this, you have created a network that can, from desired multiplicities and efficiencies ($\overline{q}$ and $\delta$), compute the input parameter to give to the digitizer in order from it to produce a simulation file that matches this desired multiplicities and efficiencies.
+By doing this, you have created a network that can, from desired multiplicities and efficiencies (q and delta), compute the input parameter to give to the digitizer in order from it to produce a simulation file that matches this desired multiplicities and efficiencies.

 Then, you have to run